vbookshelf/E-Bot-English-Practice-Chatbot/README.md

 ```
 <option value="Thai" selected>Thai (ไทย)</option>
 ```
-When selected, the word "Thai" (from the 'value' settng) will automatically be passed to the translation model.
+When selected, the word "Thai" (from the 'value' setting) will automatically be passed to the translation model.
 The chatbot's responses will then be translated into Thai.
 The same approach can be used for other languages that you want to add.<br>

 This is a list of languages that the Gemini model supports:<br>
 https://ai.google.dev/gemini-api/docs/models/gemini#available-languages